-Do you want to know which energy company has done the best in 2015?
+Do you want to know which energy company has been ranked the best in 2019?
 Then look no further.
-Here we look at the best energy companies and the worst energy companies in 2019.

 Customer satisfaction is a big thing to consider when deciding which energy company to go with.
 If you choose a company that has a good track record when it comes to customer satisfaction, you are more likely to enjoy a stress-free and all-round better experience when it comes to managing your energy supply.
 Whilst many people’s first concern when choosing their energy supplier is how much they are going to be paying for gas and electricity, customer satisfaction also ranks highly in people’s concerns.